Explore Singapore’s many shopping districts with this handy guide to some of the city’s most popular hotspots.

 Clothes, electronics, knick-knacks, and more––budget-friendly shopping in Singapore is certainly a thing that exists, but only if you know where to look.
 Here are our top picks:

 One of the biggest flea markets is Singapore is *SCAPE Marketplace.
-Situated in the heart of town, this weekend fiesta takes place every Friday through Saturday from 12pm to 10pm.
+Situated in the heart of town, this weekend fiesta takes place every Friday through Sunday, and Public Holidays from 12pm to 10pm.
 Expect to see plenty of young vendors selling a myriad of fashion and beauty accessories (some of them are pre-loved), as well as nifty artisanal, handcrafted items.
-There are also live music performances by the city's talented up-and-coming musicians so you can shop and listen to catchy tunes at the same time.
+There are also live music performances by the city's talented up-and-coming musicians so you can shop while listening to catchy tunes.

-Want to rummage through racks and boxes but can't stand the open-air concept of most flea markets (i.e. you're an A/C addict)?
-Head straight to China Square Central for their air-conditioned flea market, which happens every Sunday from 11am to 5pm.
+Head straight to China Square Central for its air-conditioned flea market, which happens every Sunday from 11am to 6pm.
 Here you'll find all sorts of vintage items, from comics and records to toys and watches.
-Put your bargaining skills to good use here – you can actually snag some things for just a few dollars!
+Put your bargaining skills to good use here––you can actually snag some things for just a few dollars!